tablexi/nucore-open/doc/HOWTO_forks.md

 To confirm deploy was successful: In browser, go to staging and confirm new functionality is there

-To master:
+### To production:

-Merge deploy into your master branch.
+Merge develop into your master branch.

 Then:
 - `bundle exec cap [prod_name] deploy`